Zappos/zappos-json/README.md

 #Zappos JSON#

 Zappos JSON is yet another JSON serializer/de-serializer.
 It uses code generation technique instead of reflection.
-Currently, there is only one reflection call during runtime but it will be removed soon.
+Currently, there is only one reflection call during runtime but this will be removed soon.
 The only dependency library that this project requires is jboss-javassist.
 It uses that library to manipulate Java byte code.
 Basically, it puts the hard code for serializing/de-serializing JSON into a class in memory.

-Zappos JSON is thread-safe and it is encouraged to have only one instance per JVM except you want to use different JSON settings for each instance.
+Zappos JSON is thread-safe and it is encouraged to have only one instance per JVM except when you want to use different JSON settings for each instance.

-Zappos JSON is designed to make it difficult for you to do it wrong.
-For example, you are encouraged to use only one instance.
+You are encouraged to use only one instance.
 So, the constructor is protected and cannot be called directly.
 You have to use a factory method `ZapposJson.getInstance()` to get an instance.
-If you want to have more than one instances, you can call `ZapposJson.getInstance(name)` and provide the name of the setting.
+If you want to have more than one instance, you can call `ZapposJson.getInstance(name)` and provide the name of the setting.

 ##Using Zappos JSON with Maven